DivyansheNegi/Network-Intrusion-Detection-System/README.md

 # Model used

-* Decision Tree
- A traditional, interpretable model suitable for classification tasks.
+* Decision Tree: A traditional, interpretable model suitable for classification tasks.
-* Snap Decision Tree
- A variation of the traditional Decision Tree algorithm, optimized for faster execution and simplified decision-making while maintaining similar classification logic.
+* Snap Decision Tree: A variation of the traditional Decision Tree algorithm, optimized for faster execution and simplified decision-making while maintaining similar classification logic.

 # Model Workflow